-Question number Answer Mark 8(a)(i) C a pathogen (1) The only correct answer is C AO1 1 A is not correct because a virus cannot also be classified as a bacterium B is not correct because a virus cannot also be classified as a fungus D is not correct because a virus cannot also be classified as a protist
+Question number Answer Mark 5(a)(i) C a pathogen (1) The only correct answer is C A is not correct because a virus cannot also be classified as a bacterium B is not correct because a virus cannot also be classified as a fungus D is not correct because a virus cannot also be classified as a protist

-Question number Answer Additional guidance Mark 8(a)(ii) (communicable disease) can be {passed / transferred / spread} accept it is contagious / infectious (1) (from person to person) AO1 1
+Question number Answer Additional guidance Mark 5(a)(ii) (communicable disease) can be {passed / transferred / spread} accept it is contagious / infectious (1) (from person to person)

+Question Answer Mark number 5(b) C white blood cell (1) The only correct answer is C A is not correct because the HIV virus does not destroy red blood cells B is not correct because the HIV virus does not destroy nerve cells D is not correct because the HIV virus does not destroy sperm cells D is not correct because the HIV virus does not destroy

+Question number Answer Additional guidance Mark 5(c) An answer linking three from: (3) (pathogens have) antigens(1) accept bacteria/virus for pathogen (that trigger) antibodies to be produced (1) • by lymphocytes (1) ignore WBC (leads to the) destruction of the pathogen (1) accept engulf pathogen memory {cells/ lymphocytes} produced (1) cause a secondary response (in the event of infection by the same pathogen) (1) accept description of a secondary response e.g. before symptoms/before the person gets ill/can react quickly

+Question number Answer Additional guidance Mark 5(d)(i) Substitution (1) 21.00 x 11.18 award full marks for correct numerical answer without working (3) Evaluation (1) 234.78 award 2 marks for correct evaluation 3 significant figures 235 ecf for the incorrect calculation correctly rounded to 3 s.f.

+Question number Answer Additional guidance Mark 5(d)(ii) One from: each country has a different size population (1) allows comparisons to be made between countries (1) ignore it is easier to read/easier to analyse (1)

+Question number Answer Additional Guidance Mark 5(d)(iii) vaccination (1) {reporting/diagnosis} systems (1) {access to/quality of} healthcare (1) environmental factors (1) accept examples of relevant environmental factors e.g. population density, proximity of country to others.
+(1) accept herd immunity (1) (1)

+Question number Answer Additional guidance Mark 6(a)(i) Two from: (2) (meristem cells) are undifferentiated (1) accept are stem cells (meristem cells) divide / produce more cells (1) by mitosis (1) accept (the cells produced) can differentiate /become specialised/elongate (1)

+Question number Answer Additional guidance N Mark 6(a)(ii) An answer including (3) use a thin section of {cells/meristem} (1)add a stain / named stain (1) accept add a sample of the cells to the microscope slide , , accept a description of a coverslip

 Question number Answer Mark

-8(b) C white blood cell (1)

-AO1 1

-The only correct answer is C

-A is not correct because the HIV virus does not destroy red blood cells

-B is not correct because the HIV virus does not destroy nerve cells

-D is not correct because the HIV virus does not destroy sperm cells

-Question number Answer Additional guidance Mark 8(c) An answer linking three from: (3) (pathogens have) antigens(1) accept bacteria/virus for pathogen AO1 1 (that trigger) antibodies to be produced (1) by lymphocytes (1) ignore WBC (leads to the) destruction of the pathogen (1) accept engulf pathogen memory {cells/ lymphocytes} produced (1) cause a secondary response (in the event of infection by the same pathogen) (1) accept description of a secondary response e.g. before symptoms/before the person gets ill/can react quickly

-Question number Answer Additional guidance Mark 8(d)(i) Substitution (1) 21.00 x 11.18 award full marks for correct numerical answer without working (3) AO3 1a 1b Evaluation (1) 234.78 award 2 marks for correct evaluation 3 significant figures 235 ecf for the incorrect calculation correctly rounded to 3 s.f.

-Question number Answer Additional guidance Mark 8(d)(ii) One from: • each country has a (1) different size population (1) AO3 1a allows comparisons to be made between countries (1) ignore it is easier to read/easier to analyse

-Question number Answer Additional Guidance Mark One from: • vaccination (1) • {reporting/diagnosis} systems (1) • {access to/quality of} healthcare (1) • environmental factors (1) accept examples of relevant environmental factors e.g. population density, proximity of country to others.
-(1) (1) AO2 1 immunity (1)

-Question number Answer Additional guidance Mark 9(a)(i) Two from: (2) AO1 1 (meristem cells) are undifferentiated (1) accept are stem cells (meristem cells) divide / produce more cells (1) by mitosis (1) accept (the cells produced) can differentiate /become specialised/elongate (1)

-Question number Answer Additional guidance Mark 9(a)(ii) An answer including use a thin section of {cells/meristem} (1) add a stain / named stain (1) accept add a sample of the cells to the microscope slide (3) AO1 2 place a cover slip on top of the sample (1) accept a description of a coverslip

-Question number Answer Mark

-9(b)(i) chloroplast / chloroplasts (1) AO1 1
+6(b)(i) chloroplast / chloroplasts (1)

 accept phonetically correct misspellings

-Question number Answer Additional guidance Mark 9(b)(ii) (aerobic) respiration / release energy ignore make / produce energy (1) AO1 1 accept word equation for respiration accept to produce ATP
+Question number Answer Additional guidance Mark 6(b)(ii) (aerobic) respiration / release energy ignore make / produce energy (1) accept word equation for respiration accept to produce ATP